 - Arizona Fall League: the AFL rates somewhere between a AA and AAA level by and large, though for several reasons it rates as a very heavy hitter-league (pitcher workloads and ball-parks mostly).
 Most of your pro teams send their top prospects from levels below AA and a number of AA and AAA (and even some guys who have MLB experience).
 All told, that equates with a “good” AA league.
 And since AA leagues are morphing into being populated with a team’s best prospects while AAA leagues are becoming repositories for “spare parts” for the MLB team, more and more the lines are blurred between AAA and AA in terms of “which team could really beat the other.”
 Nationals fans saw this pretty clearly during Stephen Strasburg‘s minor league career; he was hit in AA but absolutely dominated AAA teams that seemed to be populated with backup catchers and backup infielders.

-- Top End Division I College Teams are probably not even as good as a Rookie league team, when balancing the entirety of the roster’s depth.
-I had this debate with my father recently, noting that the best Div-1 team this year (South Carolina) was led by a pitcher (Mike Roth) who was a 31st round draft pick in 2011 and only has 11.7 scholarships to use to field a team.
+- Regular Division I College Teams are probably not even as good as a Rookie league team, when balancing the entirety of the roster’s depth.
+I had this debate with my father recently, noting that the best Div-1 team in one recent year (South Carolina) was led by a pitcher (Mike Roth) who was a 31st round draft pick in 2011.
+College teams only have 11.7 scholarships to use to field a team.
 A good chunk of college teams are guys on partial scholarships or are complete walk-ons.
 Good college teams may each have a number of pro prospects, but usually only 1 or 2 legitimate prospects.
 On the flip side, even a rookie-level team is ENTIRELY comprised of players who were drafted, and will include high school players who signed in lieu of going to college because they were considered good enough at the time to risk signing.
 A college team may use a hot pitcher to beat a pro team in a theoretical 3-game series every once in a while, but a team full of professional hitters are eventually going to utterly dominate typical college bullpens, Sunday starters and mid-week players.
-The part of this analysis that I do struggle with is this: when a college junior is drafted highly, most scouts advise that they go to at least high-A as a first stop, often saying that they’d be wasting their time in Low-A. Does this imply that high-end Division 1 teams are more the equivalent of Low-A teams?
-A good debate.

 Semi-Pro and Amateur Teams